How Artificial Intelligence Is Used in Finance [+ 15 Examples]

 6. Trading

-7. Managing finances/personalized banking
+7. Managing Finances/Personalized Banking

 Chatbots and virtual assistants have reduced (and in some cases eliminated) the need to spend time on the phone waiting to speak with a customer service representative.
 Now, thanks to technology and AI, customers can check their balance, schedule payments, look up account activity, ask questions with a virtual assistant and receive personalized banking advice whenever it’s most convenient, according to Towards Data Science.
+Bank of America’s Erica is a standout example, handling over 1.5 billion interactions and redefining customer engagement.

-8. Preventing cyberattacks
+8. Preventing Cyberattacks

-10. Enabling 24/7 customer interactions
+10. Enabling 24/7 Customer Interactions

-11. Reducing the need for repetitive work/process automation
+11. Reducing the Need for Repetitive Work/Process Automation

-13. Ability to execute tasks of any length
+13. Ability to Execute Tasks of Any Length

 Artificial intelligence has the ability to scale, meaning that you can use this type of advanced technology for short- or long-term projects.
+For instance, AI-powered platforms like DataRobot adapt to various use cases, from single-project analyses to ongoing data-driven decision-making processes, helping institutions save time and resources.

-15. Save money
+15. Save Money

 Examples of Financial Firms That Are Using AI